 A strange thing happened, though.
 The bodies didn’t decompose.
 They dried and shriveled, but that was all.
 They were naturally mummified.
 Of the 205 people laid to rest in the crypt, 41 remain, 24 of whom were Capuchin monks.

 In 1925, the church leaders made a decision.
 In their view, these mummified remains had a purpose: memento mori.
 That means “remember you must die.”
-In other words, the bodies had not decomposed so that living people could be reminded of death, and the fact that it comes for everyone.
+In other words, the bodies had not decomposed in order to remind living people of death, and of the fact that it comes for everyone.

 Visiting the crypt

-Entering the crypt, after a warning that this is a place of reverence and reflection, we came first upon a glass-topped coffin.
+Entering the crypt, after being warned that this is a place of reverence and reflection, we first came upon a glass-topped coffin.
 The mummy displayed here is Franz Baron van Trenck, an 18th century mercenary who fought for Russian Empress Anna Ivanovna and then later for Habsburg Empress Maria Theresa.
 Accused of causing an Austrian defeat, he was court-martialed and sentenced to death in 1746.
 One of the Brno Capuchin monks was his confessor in prison, and Trenck repented his sinful life.
 He requested and received burial in the Capuchin crypt.

 An exhibit about the frescoes in the Loretto Crypt in Prague fills the next room.
 Then we entered the tomb itself, where the first three chambers hold the glass-topped coffins of prominent members of the church community.